dddrrreee/cs340lx-25aut/labs/10-bluetooth/README.md

 <p align="center">
 <img src="./images/HCI%20acl%20format.png" alt="Event format - HCI pdf page 776" width="800" />
 </p>

+The first octet and lower half of the second octet designate the connection handle to which this data packet should be sent.
+The upper half of the second octet .
+Since your handle variable will already have those upper bits set to zero, you can simply send the handle in little-endian format as if it took up the first two octets.

 Let's start by filling in the remaining TODO's in `bt.c` to be able to send and receive ACL packets.
 Next, complete the TODO's in `5-connect.c` or `5-accept-connection.c` depending on whether you are Alice or Bob.